 Freedom Family (Personal): 5x on Rotating Categories

-The Freedom family has only one card: the Chase Freedom.
+The Freedom family has only one card: Chase Freedom.

 Sapphire Family (Personal): 2x at Restaurants

-The Sapphire family has two cards: the Sapphire and Sapphire Preferred.
+The Sapphire family has two cards: the Chase Sapphire and Chase Sapphire Preferred.

-The Sapphire earns 2 Ultimate Rewards per dollar at restaurants and 1 Ultimate Reward per dollar on everything else.
+The Chase Sapphire card earns 2 Ultimate Rewards per dollar at restaurants and 1 Ultimate Reward per dollar on everything else.

 Ink Family (Business): 5x at Office Supply Stores and on Telecom Bills, and 2x at Gas Stations

-The Ink family has three cards: Ink Plus, Ink Bold, and Ink Cash.
+The Chase Ink family has three cards: Ink Plus, Ink Bold, and Ink Cash.

-The Bold and Plus earn 2 Ultimate Rewards per dollar at hotels.
-The Cash earns 2 Ultimate Rewards per dollar at restaurants.
+The Ink Plus earns 2 Ultimate Rewards points per dollar at hotels.
+The Ink Cash earns 2 Ultimate Rewards points per dollar at restaurants.

-All other purchases earn 1 Ultimate Reward per dollar.
+All other purchases earn 1 Ultimate Reward point per dollar.

 The Strengths of Each Family